KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 No idea yet if this monster is alive.

 Should send

 • 8 on/off gates (bool),

 • 8 note-on velocities (14 bit mapped),

 • channel pitchbend (14 bit),

 • channel modwheel (14 bit mapped) and

 • channel aftertouch (14 bit mapped)

-as PWM voltages at 19 GPIO output pins for use with "classic" analog VCOs.
+as PWM voltages at 19 GPIO output pins.

 Uses two Adafruit MCP 4728 boards to send 12 bit note CV voltages from 0V (MIDI note C1) to 5.0V (MIDI note C8).